Geta/EpiCategories/README.md

 # EpiCategories
 An alternative to Episerver's default category functionality, where categories are instead stored as localizable IContent.

+## Why should you use it?
+It has the following advantages over default functionality:

+1. Localization (no more language XML files)
+2. Access rights support (some editors should perhaps have limited category access)
+3. Shared and site specific categories in multisite solutions
+4. Partial routing of category URL segments

 ## How to install
 Install NuGet package from Episerver NuGet Feed: